-Generally aircraft at 3,000 feet are not prominent visual features although they are visible from the ground.
-Between 5 and 10 kilometres from the airport site, aircraft would have an altitude above 5,000 feet and increasing to above 10,000 feet above sea level.
+Generally, aircraft at 3,000 feet are not prominent visual features although they are visible from the ground.
 At 7,000 feet, aircraft are likely to be difficult to discern from ground level and are not considered to be visually obtrusive.
 For context, an aircraft at 3,000 feet is presented in Photograph 22-6.
-The expected altitudes of aircraft at various points along their flight paths are presented in Chapter 7.
+The expected altitudes of aircraft at various points along their flight paths are presented in Chapter 7 (Volume 1).
+After take-off aircraft would ascend relatively quickly reaching 5,000 feet above sea level within about 10 kilometres of the airport site and continuing to ascend to over 10,000 feet.
 Built up areas are mostly at a distance of greater than six kilometres from the airport site and are unlikely to experience significant visual impacts.

-Photograph 22-6 - Aircraft at approximately 3,000 ft at a ground distance of 2.75 kilometres
+Photograph 22-6 Aircraft at approximately 3,000 feet on a clear day at a ground distance of 2.75 kilometres from the viewer

 Many aircraft currently approaching and departing Sydney Airport fly over the Blue Mountains.
 Aircraft arriving and departing from the proposed airport would further contribute to the existing density of flights over the Blue Mountains, and would likely be at lower altitudes compared to aircraft using Sydney Airport.
-Consequently, aircraft approaching and departing the proposed airport would likely be more visible to residents and visitors in the Blue Mountains area.
+Consequently, aircraft approaching and departing the proposed airport would likely be more visible to residents and visitors in the Blue Mountains.

-The impact of aircraft overflights on the Greater Blue Mountains World Heritage values and other values are considered separately in Chapter 26 for the Stage 1 development and Chapter 41 for the long term development.
+The impact of aircraft overflights on the Greater Blue Mountains World Heritage Area values and other values are considered separately in Chapter 26 for the Stage 1 development and Chapter 38 (Volume 3) for the long term development.

-22.3.6.
-Representative viewpoints
+Representative viewpoints 22.3.6